stozuka/seo-quick-checker/README.md

 })();
 ```

-If you want to use streaming API of Node.js to output, you can call like this.
+If you want to use streaming API of Node.js to `output`, you can call like this.

 `await output.toStream('./output/output.txt', notices);`

-Full example of `index.js`
+Full example of `index.js`.

 ```
 'use strict';